doranchang/Pomelo/README.md

      "amount": 0
    }'
 ```
-To retrieve a summary of the resulting available credit, payable balance, and pending+settled transactions:
+To retrieve a summary of the resulting available credit, payable balance, and pending+settled transactions as a JSON response:
 ```bash
 curl -X GET http://127.0.0.1:5000/get_summary
 ```